mongodb/specifications/source/load-balancers/load-balancers.md

 ## Changelog

+- 2024-04-25: Clarify that `TopologyDescriptionChangedEvent` must be emitted on topology close
 - 2024-03-06: Migrated from reStructuredText to Markdown.
 - 2022-10-05: Remove spec front matter and reformat changelog.
 - 2022-01-18: Clarify that `OP_MSG` must be used in load balanced mode.